 The Inter-American System for the protection of human rights is one of the world’s three regional human rights protection mechanisms, and is responsible for monitoring and ensuring implementation of human rights guarantees throughout the 35 independent countries of the Americas.
 The descriptions and resources below detail the System’s mandate and opportunities for advocacy.
-Visit the News Room for information on recent developments involving the Inter-American System.
+Visit the News Room for articles on recent developments involving the Inter-American System.

 Resources for Advocates

 Our Manual for Attorneys and Advocates provides detailed information on the System, its components, complaints procedure, and decisions (in Spanish here).

 IJRC’s new animated video (available in Spanish here) explains the Inter-American System in five parts.
 These videos may be downloaded free of charge from IJRC’s Vimeo page.
 To request a copy of the videos and manual (in English and Spanish) on DVD or USB, contact us.

 1. What is the Inter-American System?

 2. What Rights Are Protected by the Inter-American System?

 3. How to Present a Petition or Request for Precautionary Measures

 4. How the Commission Processes Petitions and Requests

 The Inter-American System is comprised of two entities: a Commission with broad promotion and protection responsibilities; and a Court with authority to decide contentious cases submitted to it by the Commission, authorize provisional measures to protect individuals at risk, and respond to requests by States or other Organization of American States (OAS) organs for advisory opinions on issues pertaining to the interpretation of the Inter-American instruments.
 The Commission and Court are composed of seven members each, elected for a renewable four- and six-year terms, respectively.